karl-zylinski/odin-raylib-hot-reload-game-template/README.md

 See https://github.com/karl-zylinski/odin-raylib-web for more info on how the web build works.

 See https://github.com/karl-zylinski/the-legend-of-tuna for a gamejam game I made using this template.
 It supports web builds.
 In fact, the web build support is ported backwards from that game into this template and the odin-raylib-web repository I mentioned just above.

+> [!WARNING]
+> The web build relies on emscripten, because raylib requires emscripten in order to work on the web.
+This comes with some limitations for our Odin code.
+We can only compile in "freestanding mode", which means we have no operating system support at all.
+For example, no allocators are automatically set up for us.
+Therefore I have made sure to setup web-compatible allocators and a logger.
+This is done by interfacing with the `libc` stuff that emscripten exposes.
+This also means that some parts of `core` do not work.
+>
+> Also, if you need to be able to use `os.read_entire_file` on the web, then I have a tiny wrapper that enables it here: https://github.com/karl-zylinski/odin-raylib-web/tree/main/source/os

 ## Assets
 You can put assets such as textures, sounds and music in the `assets` folder.
 That folder will be copied when a release build is created and also integrated into the web build.